catppuccin/nix/CONTRIBUTING.md

 ### Commit scopes

-For the commit scope, put the name of the port the commit affects.
-If the commit does not affect a specific port, omit the scope.
+Available commit scopes are port names and `modules`.
+If neither of these apply, omit the scope.

 ### Breaking changes